jiangfengming/teleman/README.md

 Teleman.use(middleware)
 ```

-`Teleman.default` is the default instance.
+`Teleman.singleton` is the default singleton instance.

 ## License